elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 #### Data Sources vs. Resources
 A data source can only be read from, while a resources is fully managed by Terraform and can be read, created, modified, etc.

+#### For Each Meta argument
+Iterates over either a map or a set.
+Can only iterate over these variable types